Steve didn’t want to be the chubby 42-year-old dad anymore.

-Now Steve is the lean, fit and athletic dad he’d always hoped he could be – all it took was 14 weeks training at U.P.
+Now Steve is the lean, fit and athletic dad he’d always hoped he could be – all it took was 14 weeks training at UP.

-Sales manager Steve lost 10kg and shed two-thirds of his body fat – but what changed his life was finally becoming pain- and problem-free from the Temporomandibular Joint Syndrome he had suffered with for nearly 10 years.
+London head of sales Steve lost 10kg and shed two-thirds of his body fat – but what changed his life was finally becoming pain- and problem-free from the Temporomandibular Joint Syndrome he had suffered with for nearly 10 years.